learn-co-curriculum/python-p3-intro-to-python/README.md

 With those tools at your disposal, learning your second language (and your third, and fourth) will be easier than the first.

-To help you on this journey of your second language, Ruby, this curriculum will start by introducing new syntax and showing the similarities and differences between Ruby and JavaScript (they have more in common than you may think).
-Once you've learned the fundamentals, we'll explore what makes Ruby unique and start building new applications.
+To help you on this journey of your second language, Python, this curriculum will start by introducing new syntax and showing the similarities and differences between Python and JavaScript (they have more in common than you may think).
+Once you've learned the fundamentals, we'll explore what makes Python unique and start building new applications.

-As you're learning, it's ok (and completely normal) to make mistakes: every developer that switches between languages forgets syntax (is it `.toUpperCase()` or `.upcase`?) and needs to [look at the documentation][ruby docs upcase] regularly.
+As you're learning, it's ok (and completely normal) to make mistakes: every developer that switches between languages forgets syntax (is it `.toUpperCase()` or `.upper()`?) and needs to [look at the documentation][python docs upper] regularly.
 The most important things are to **write code** to develop your muscle memory, and trust that you'll get better with practice.

-## What is Ruby and Where Did it Come From?
+## What is Python and Where Did it Come From?

+Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.
+Its high-level built in data structures, combined with dynamic typing and dynamic binding, make it very attractive for Rapid Application Development, as well as for use as a scripting or glue language to connect existing components together.
+Python's simple, easy to learn syntax emphasizes readability and therefore reduces the cost of program maintenance.
+Python supports modules and packages, which encourages program modularity and code reuse.
+The Python interpreter and the extensive standard library are available in source or binary form without charge for all major platforms, and can be freely distributed.

 Ruby is a dynamic object-oriented, general-purpose programming language.
 It was designed and developed in the mid-1990s by Yukihiro "Matz" Matsumoto in Japan.